ourfreewp/wp2-update/docs/architecture.md

 6.  **WordPress Checks for Updates**: The next time WordPress checks for updates, it finds that the transients are missing and is forced to fetch fresh data.
 7.  **Update Data Injected**: During this check, the `PluginUpdater` and `ThemeUpdater` classes in the plugin inject the new version information from your GitHub release into the update data.
 8.  **Update Notice Displayed**: The user sees the update notification in their WordPress admin dashboard and can update the plugin or theme as usual.

+## Polling Service

+The Polling Service is a background process that periodically checks for new releases on GitHub and updates the package status in WordPress.
+This service ensures that users are always informed about the latest updates without manual intervention.

+### Key Responsibilities
+- **Automated Checks**: Polls GitHub repositories at regular intervals to fetch the latest release information.
+- **Error Handling**: Logs any issues encountered during polling, such as API rate limits or network errors.
+- **Integration with Update Transients**: Clears and refreshes WordPress update transients to ensure accurate update notifications.

+### Component Interaction
+The Polling Service interacts with the following components:
+- **GitHub API Services**: Fetches release data using the `ReleaseService`.
+- **Logger**: Records polling activities and errors for debugging purposes.
+- **Settings**: Allows users to configure the polling interval and enable/disable the service.

+### Benefits
+- Reduces the need for manual synchronization.
+- Ensures timely updates for all managed packages.
+- Provides transparency through detailed logs.

+### Example Workflow
+1. The Polling Service runs at the configured interval.
+2. It fetches the latest release data for all managed repositories.
+3. If a new release is found, it clears the relevant WordPress transients.
+4. The next WordPress update check retrieves the new version information and displays it in the admin dashboard.